nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### 4.4.
 Adjust resource allocations for a specific process

-We can specify resource allocations for a given process using the `withName` directive.
+We can specify resource allocations for a given process using the `withName` process selector.
 The syntax looks like this when it's by itself in a process block:

 ```groovy title="Syntax"